 Layout your core values

-Contrary to popular belief, your brand values are actually the heart and soul of your brand.
+Your brand values are actually the heart and soul of your brand.
 It’s the base of everything you believe in.
 Ideally, they should be values shared by your target audience.

-This is why it’s essential to have your brand vision, customer personas, and values written down beforehand.
-So that each piece of content you create is already instilled with the ingredients that make up your story.
+This is why it’s essential to have your brand vision, customer personas, and values written down beforehand so that each piece of content you create is already instilled with the ingredients that make up your story.